 3. the testator must know who the “objects of his or her bounty” are, otherwise known as his or her heirs.

-When it comes to signing wills when the testator has Alzheimer’s, sometimes the validity of the will depends on whether or not the testator was having a lucid day on that particular day.
+When it comes to signing wills when the testator has Alzheimer’s or dementia, sometimes the validity of the will depends on whether or not the testator was having a lucid day on that particular day.
 If the will was drafted defensively, then the attorney who drafted the will may have adequate documentation, such as a mental evaluation by a doctor and video evidence, showing that the testator had the testamentary capacity on the day that he or she signed.
 Most wills, however, are not drafted defensively and mental capacity would have to be determined by witness accounts and medical records.
 This gives an opening for contesting a will.

-What must also be considered is whether someone with Alzheimer’s may have been the subject of fraud, coercion or undue influence when he or she signed the will.
+What must also be considered is whether someone with Alzheimer’s or dementia may have been the subject of fraud, coercion or undue influence when he or she signed the will.
 Even someone who has the capacity to sign a will on their own may not have enough capacity to withstand persuasion.
 Because of that, there are cases where a will contest would be justified even if the person who made the will would have had capacity independently.
 You can read more about will contests on our website.

-If you had a relative who passed recently and had Alzheimer’s and there is an issue with his will, call New York estate attorney Albert Goodwin, Esq. at (212) 233-1233 and schedule a consultation.
+If your relative died recently and had Alzheimer’s or dementia and you are considering contesting their will, call estate attorney Albert Goodwin, Esq. at 718-509-9774 and schedule a consultation.